Take Two #59: Paul Potassy

 In his early 80s, Potassy, along with his longtime wife and stage assistant, Lita Bueno (a native Filipino), retired from their home in Spain to spend their final years in Manila, where they continued their many sociable interests and charitable activities.
 From time to time, I would receive email updates about their activities, which were, upon opening, invariably a kind of fireworks display on the computer screen, alive with photos and celebrations and lively good wishes, which reflected the couple’s own joyful outlook and presence.
 I was lucky to know them, if only for a little bit.

 We are fortunate that there are a handful of clips of Potassy in performance that have been recorded at various stages of his lengthy and illustrious career—and in multiple languages.
-I think these lend such delightful insight into the nature of his work that I am posting four clips in a variety of languages, because I don’t think one needs to necessarily understand what he’s saying in order to appreciate what is unfolding.
+I think these lend such delightful insight into the nature of his work that I am posting these clips in a variety of languages, because I don’t think one needs to necessarily understand what he’s saying in order to appreciate what is unfolding.